-Finally, the last option (Option 3) is the so-called slice-specific RAN.
+Finally, the last option ("Option 3") is the so-called slicespecific RAN.
 In this case, only the air interface is shared among network slices, while all the other functionality is instantiated specifically for each tenant.
-This configuration provides the maximum degree of freedom, given that each network slice can be customized down to the PHY layer.
-However, this option also requires tight synchronization between the multi-tenancy policies implemented by a common part and the per-slice (dedicated) implementation.
+This configuration provides the maximum degree of freedom, given that each network slice can be customized down to the physical layer.
+However, this option also requires a tight synchronization between the multi-tenancy policies implemented by a common part, and the per-slice (dedicated) implementation.

-This option could be particularly useful in scenarios where different radio access technologies coexist within the same shared spectrum (e.g., 4G and 5G).
+This option could be particularly useful in scenarios where different radio access technologies coexist within the same shared spectrum, e.g., 4G and 5G.
 Since it may be very challenging to dynamically reallocate spectrum resources at a fine time granularity, this option may potentially harm resource utilization and limit the potential multiplexing gains.

-The above options can be regarded as a roadmap to enable a fully configurable protocol stack to support any network slicing option, where each option presents a different trade-off between efficiency, isolation, and complexity.
-For the first release of POSENS, we decided to implement Option 1, which can bring the maximum efficiency gains and provides end-to-end slicing, thus providing researchers with a tool to experiment with different algorithms and mechanisms.
-Although Options 2 and 3 provide a higher degree of isolation between slices, Option 1 already enables key features without requiring
+The above options can be regarded as a "roadmap" to enable a fully configurable protocol stack to support any network slicing option, where each option presents a different tradeoff between efficiency, isolation and complexity.
+For the first release of POSENS, we decided to implement "Option 1," which can bring the maximum efficiency gains and provides end- to-end slicing, in this way providing researchers with a tool to experiment with different algorithms and mechanisms.
+Although options 2 and 3 provide a higher degree of isolation between slices, "Option 1" already enables key features without requiring the complexity of more advanced RAN schema.7 More specifically, this option readily supports experimentation on fundamental research items in 5G, such as (i) per-tenant Service Function Chaining (SFC), as the network slices flows go through chains that contains instantiations of different VNFs, or (ii) per-tenant orchestration, as different tenants can implement their own MANO using their preferred software on their cloud, enforcing thus service specific management and orchestration policies regardless of other tenants' ones.